How to Register Sole Shareholder Corporation in Argentina

 - And the last one is that the Sole Shareholder Organizations are subject to the control of the State Control Body.
 (Article 299, paragraph 7 of the Common Companies Act)

-Therefore, we consider that the Sole Shareholder Organizations are a simple and straightforward vehicle for Argentina's channeling investments.
+Therefore, it is considered that the Sole Shareholder Organizations are a simple and straightforward vehicle for Argentina's channeling investments.

 Single Owner Corporation (Sociedad Anónima Unipersonal or "SAU")